 - It must be attached to an account that is in “good standing.”

-- On postpaid accounts, the device must have been active at least 40 days on the requesting line.
+- On postpaid accounts, the device must have been fully paid for and have been active for at least 40 days on requesting line.

 - If the device is on a service contract, at least 18 consecutive monthly payments must have been made.